seq-lang/seq/README.md

 **Think of Seq as a strongly-typed and statically-compiled Python: all the bells and whistles of Python, boosted with strong type system, without any performance overhead.**

-Seq is able to outperform a Python code up to 160x.
-Seq can further beat equivalent C/C++ code up to 2x without any manual interventions.
-Seq also natively supports parallelism out of the box.
+Seq is able to outperform Python code by up to 160x.
+Seq can further beat equivalent C/C++ code by up to 2x without any manual interventions, and also natively supports parallelism out of the box.
 Implementation details and benchmarks are discussed [in our paper](https://dl.acm.org/citation.cfm?id=3360551).

-Learn more by following the [tutorial](docs/sphinx/tutorial.rst) or from the [cookbook](docs/sphinx/cookbook.rst).
+Learn more by following the [tutorial](https://seq-lang.org/tutorial.html) or from the [cookbook](https://seq-lang.org/cookbook.html).

 ## Example